Hi, I'm Dani - wildlife biologist, environmentalist and nature photographer.

 I believe that we all need to see nature more; its beauty, its fragility, and its interconnectedness with us all.

-When we talk about nature, too often we talk about expanses of pristine wilderness or exotic locations of the adventurous, when in fact nature is all that surrounds us and all that makes us human.
+That is to say that nature is not simply expanses of pristine wilderness or the exotic destinations of the adventurers among us.
+Nature is all that surrounds us and all that makes us human.
 We are animals after all, existing entirely upon this thing we call Earth.
-No one can separate themselves from it.
+No one can separate themselves from it, though some of us may try.
 That being so, everyone's actions matter.

 So, how do we know which actions to take?
 How can we live better, kinder, richer in thought?
 What does it mean to leave this place a little better than we found it?
 I don't know, but I'm trying to figure it out.